UMass-Rescue/RescueBox/README.md

 *   **Issue:** "ModuleNotFound error: No module named 'xxx" errors when running py scripts inside the container.
     *   **Solution:** ```poetry env info``` to confirm virtual env. run ```poetry install``` from top level RescueBox only.

+* **Path does not point to a directory"** this error occurs if you run recuebox server insider the container ,however in the UI model input path is provided from the laptop

 ## Architecture Notes